 Me Too has realized feminism’s dream of causing real harm to men under the religion of helping victims—real or imagined.
 Due process is clearly an afterthought and not on the agenda.

 I can’t help but wonder what will arrive next in the wake of this crusade, though in all honestly I needn’t to wonder too long.
 It strikes me as no coincidence that the desired targets of Me Too have been the usual suspects: powerful males.
-This turmoil all too cozily serves the agenda of extreme feminist politics mewing about the evils of patriarchy’s structural power and dominance.
+This turmoil all too cozily serves the agenda of extreme feminist politics mewing about the evils of patriarchy’s imaginary power and dominance.
 We know that what modern feminism wants is the destruction of this sacred MacGuffin in its increasingly metastasizing conspiracy theories.
 More clearly, it conspires to injure maleness and make that injury fashionable, desirable, and now morally necessary.
 Already, feminist icons are suggesting a shift in the sexes for better leadership, so as to avoid things like this from happening.
-Facebook executive Sheryl Sandberg has gone on record for claiming the solution is to give women more power than they already have in our equality-based society.
+Facebook executive Sheryl Sandberg has gone on record for describing her solution to the male problem.
 “Ultimately, the thing that will bring the most change to our culture is the one I’ve been writing and talking about for a long time: having more women with more power,” she posted.

 12-08-17: Updated to add that signs of the backlash mentioned in this article have already begun.
 Click here to read more.